Tolvic/.net-mvc-csharp-asp.net/README.md

 All documentation can be found in the [wiki](https://github.com/Tolvic/dotnet-mvc-csharp-asp.net/wiki).

 ## To Do
-Writing Nunit Tests
+* Mocking with Nunit
+* How to run tests section of writing nunit tests with nunit

-Work through core concepts: https://docs.microsoft.com/en-us/aspnet/core/fundamentals/?view=aspnetcore-2.1
+* Work through core concepts: https://docs.microsoft.com/en-us/aspnet/core/fundamentals/?view=aspnetcore-2.1